evgeniimalitckii/AI7/README.txt

+Use requirements.txt file to create the environment to launch the web-application.

 ############## Model description ################

 HSPmodel_ff_43.h5 file contains the deep learning model designed to predict the hydrogen sensitivity parameter of steels.